From browsing street vendors at the central market to attending the month-long Fringe Festival, here is our list of the best things to do in Adelaide!

 The Best Things to do in Adelaide

-Whether you’re interested in indulging in food and wine before leaving to explore the magical Kangaroo Island, or you want to live it up at the Fringe Festival, there are tonnes of incredible things to do in Adelaide!
+Whether you’re interested in indulging in food and wine before leaving to explore the magical Kangaroo Island, or you want to live it up at the Fringe Festival, there are tonnes of incredible things to do in Adelaide, South Australia!

-With most of the top Adelaide attractions being so close together, you could easily make day trips from Adelaide to see the Barossa Wine Valley, beautiful white sandy beaches or the bayside town of Glenelg.
+With most of the top Adelaide attractions being so close together, you could easily make day trips from Adelaide to see the Barossa Wine Valley, Adelaide Hills, Victor Harbour or the bayside town of Glenelg.

-In the heart of the city lies over 50 hectares of lush parkland at the Adelaide Botanic Gardens.
+In the heart of the Adelaide city centre lies over 50 hectares of lush parkland at the Adelaide Botanic Gardens.

 Spend all day or just a couple of hours touring several different areas including a formal rose garden, wetlands, three glasshouses housing an Australian rainforest, Amazonian water lilies, and Madagascan palms.